Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Node `Get Character Name` now also return the real name (Non act one)
 - Node `Get Puppet Name` now have a failed output as it should have

+`0.8.6`
+- New nodes:
+    - Set Player Interaction - Attach a script to a player character that will be triggered by other players interaction.
+    - Clear Player Interaction - Remove the interaction script attached to a player character.
+    - Get Script Origin - Get the original actor that started the script.
+It can be a player, an admin tool or simply nothing usable (Return failed in the last case)
+    - Set Event Action - Set the response of an Admin Tool Event Action for a script of your choosing.
+- Added compatibility to Box Zone, Sphere Zone and Sphere Interaction for Get/Set Admin Tool Parameter nods

 ## Fixed
 `0.8.0`
 - Integrated map sometimes were stuck on transition animations